 - Review the current status of SLOs in your program.
-Note if all course SLOs are written and up-to-date (at least two per course).
+Note if all course SLOs are written (at least two per course).
 Identify which courses have not been assessed in over two years, and note which of these courses have not been offered in over two years. - Describe collaborative efforts among faculty to assess SLOs.
-For example, note if SLO assessments in online and face-to-face courses have been compared, and what these comparisons indicate.
-Note if rubrics have been used in different sections of the same course, or across courses, to aid SLO assessment. - Describe any plans to update SLOs or complete overdue assessments, and be sure to add these plans to the Assessment Goals table at the end of Section 3.
+For example, note how rubrics have been used in different sections of the same course, or across courses, to aid SLO assessment.